MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-ios-applications.md

 In this tutorial you will learn how to add the MobileFirst Native SDK using CocoaPods to either a new or existing iOS application.
 You will also learn how to configure the MobileFirst Server to recognize to application, as well as find information about the files added to your project by the SDK.

 > Note: a "skeleton" Xcode project pre-bundled with the MobileFirst Native SDK can be downloaded from the MobileFirst Operations Console.
-Review the console tutorials to learn how. <span style="color:red">missing link</span>
+Review the console tutorials to learn how. <span style="color:red">TODO: missing link</span>

 **Pre-requisites:** Xcode and MobileFirst CLI installed in the developer workstation.